Barton–Nackman trick

 Barton–Nackman trick is a term coined by the C++ standardization committee (ISO/IEC JTC1/SC22 WG21) to refer to an idiom introduced by John Barton and Lee Nackman as restricted template expansion.

 The idiom

 The idiom is characterized by an in-class friend function definition appearing in the base class template component of the curiously recurring template pattern (CRTP).

-// A class template to express an equality comparison interface.
+// An interface-like template to express an equality comparison interface.